Why live with “what’s that”?

 My spouse and I were both virgins when we married.
 We were not very well acquainted with each other.
 We were introduced to each other by family and friends and decided to take the plunge.
 We expected a lot on the wedding night nearly eight years ago.
 I thought I was being realistic, expecting a little discomfort and pain.
 My husband expected to penetrate me with a little trial and error.

-My five-year wedding anniversary, my advancing age and being surrounded by pregnant friends compelled me to seek another doctor.
+My five-year wedding anniversary, my advancing age, and being surrounded by pregnant friends compelled me to seek another doctor.
 I decided to go in for artificial insemination.
 My reasoning for going in for the process was twofold.
-I would not only have a child, but a natural childbirth, would enlarge my vaginal canal allowing me to have sex.
+I would not only have a child but natural childbirth would enlarge my vaginal canal allowing me to have sex.
 I knew I was gambling on having a natural childbirth.
 I underwent one insemination, and unfortunately (fortunately?), I did not get pregnant.
 I decided to try again the following month.
 The doctor said my chances of success were 80% of eight tries.
 Meanwhile, I asked the doctor whether there were any specialists he knew, who had treated this problem exclusively.
-I was given a web-site address that was devoted to problems with the vagina.
+I was given a website address that was devoted to problems with the vagina.

 Wading through the huge list of websites, I chanced upon the Women’s Therapy Center site.
 This was the only site that had testimonials from patients, and some of the descriptions seemed close to home.
 I contacted Ditza and Ross, and as they say, the rest is history.
 The distance to travel to the Center and the cost of the visits were unattractive, but I felt that I had to give the problem one more try.